gvwilson/thirdbit/fiction/iffy/index.md

 roused her from her funk.
 She and her foster mother stood as the door opened and Doctor Johel stepped through.
-"You can wait outside,"
+"Wait here,"
 she told her unseen escort.

-Wales slowly got to his feet.
+Wales got to his feet.
-For a moment the two just looked at each other, and then he stepped forward and wrapped his arms around her.
+For a moment the two just looked at each other.
-"I'm sorry,"
-he said,
-his voice muffled by her shoulder.
-"Gayathri, I'm so sorry."

-She nodded and extricated herself from his hug.
-"The price of freedom," she said, patting her bun back into place and then catching the cuff of Johnson's jacket as he stepped back.

-He looked down at her hand and back at her face.
-She nodded almost imperceptibly.
-Wales put his free hand on the buttons on his cuff and closed his eyes.
+At an almost imperceptible nod from Doctor Johel, Wales closed his eyes.
 The tech in his temple twinkled.
 "Sixty seconds," he said.

-"Rothera's making his move,"
+"It's started,"
 Doctor Johel said,
 her voice low and urgent.
-"Independence and a deal with Brazil.
-Paddington's going to back him.
-The core says there's a ninety-two percent chance Halley will declare for Australia.
-The *Glenunga* and half a dozen other ships are already on their way.
+"The *Glenunga* and half a dozen other ships are already on their way from Tasmania.
+The Brazilians have promised to intercept."

+"So it's war?"
+Wales asked bleakly.

+The doctor nodded.
+"Halley and Rothera both blame the other for what happened in Bharati.
 Johnson, I'm sorry—I wish there was more time, but it's now or never."